Ayurveda for Immunity: Strengthen Your Natural Defences

 Ayurveda recognises that immunity naturally fluctuates with seasons:

-- Late winter/Spring: Kapha accumulates — focus on lightening, warming spices, and movement
+- Late winter/Spring: Kapha accumulates.
+Focus on lightening, warming spices, and movement

-- Summer: Pitta rises — focus on cooling foods, moderate activity, and hydration
+- Summer: Pitta rises.
+Focus on cooling foods, moderate activity, and hydration

-- Autumn/Early winter: Vata increases — focus on grounding, nourishing routines and warm, oily foods
+- Autumn/Early winter: Vata increases.
+Focus on grounding, nourishing routines and warm, oily foods

-Aligning your diet and lifestyle with seasonal rhythms is considered one of the most effective long-term immunity strategies in Ayurveda.
+Aligning your diet and lifestyle with seasonal rhythms is one of the most effective long-term immunity strategies in Ayurveda.

 Building Immunity: A Long-Term Practice